 Kauai is known as Hawaii’s ‘Garden Island’.
 It is a stunning tropical paradise that offers an endless array of vistas.
 You’ll discover breathtaking views of mountains, ancient volcanoes, and fabulous waterfalls.
-It's the oldest of the Hawaiian islands at 5.8 million years old.
-A visitor can visit one of the wettest places on earth, locked deep inside the island.
+It's the oldest of the Hawaiian islands, with an estimated age of 5.8 million years.
+Here, a visitor can visit one of the wettest places on earth, locked deep inside the island.

-Kauai is a small island - 33 miles wide at its widest point.
+Kauai is a small island, only 33 miles across at its widest point.
 It can become busy with visitors so planning in advance is critical.
 Keep in mind that 'busy' is a relative term.
-It's so small that there is not an interstate highway anywhere on the island of Kauai.
+It's so small, there is no interstate highway anywhere on the island of Kauai.
 The two-lane highways that are there take time to travel because of their limited size.
 Be ready to spend twenty minutes to drive eight miles.